 - a) Secure a well-graded site that has an access road, a parking area, and building space that meets all local building code requirements; - b) Obtain all site permits; - c) Provide all utility services; - d) Provide a parking area for each facility for the intended number of occupants plus visitor spaces to accommodate stake holders who may visit the offices for meetings.
 The parking area shall be reasonably level and have an all-weather paved surface and all-weather paved access; - e) Provide an outside climate-controlled shed of at least 150 sq ft at each facility for storage of small tools and equipment for the exclusive use of TxDOT and the Independent Engineer.
 Provide separate sheds for TxDOT and the Independent Engineer; - f) Provide at least two building entrance/exits for each building, each secured with a door lock plus a dead-bolt lock.
-TxDOT and Independent Engineer space shall be separated from each other and from the Developer's space by doors that are lockable from both sides; - g) Provide appropriate signing; and - h) Ensure that the site and office space complies with all requirements for buildings of similar size and use.
+TxDOT and Independent Engineer space shall be separated by lockable doors from each other and from the Developer's space; and - g) Ensure that the site and office space complies with all requirements for buildings of similar size and use.